cristovaoolegario/Random-Codes/README.md

-# TDI
+# Random-Codes
-Some codes i made in .sh and .py
+Some codes i've made.